Keynote Speaker: Dr. James M. DuBois

 - Clinical: Activities related to safety and effectiveness of medications, devices, diagnostic products; and treatment regimens intended for human use, including analysis of established clinical practice and case presentations.

-- Community: Activities related to identifying and addressing community health needs.
+- Community and Public Health: Activities related to identifying and addressing community health needs.

 Note: Oral presentations will be awarded to the top abstracts.